AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/migration-manual.md

    <td><p>3</p> </td>
    <td><p>course.xlsx</p> </td>
    <td><p>Metadata for course.csv</p> </td>
-   <td><p>Mention one author name for a given course as sometimes multiple author names are not displayed accurately in the application after migration.&nbsp;</p> </td>
+   <td><p>Mention one author name for a given course as sometimes multiple author names are not displayed accurately in the application after migration.
+The courseCreationDate field is removed.</p> </td>
   </tr>
   <tr>
    <td><p>4</p> </td>